A common question that gets tossed around is “Is it okay to drink coffee when you are breastfeeding or pregnant?”.

-I myself had this question because working 12-hour shifts as a nurse in an emergency department… you need coffee.
+I had this question too.
+Because working 12-hour shifts as a nurse in an emergency department… you need coffee.

 It is a stimulant, by definition, any substance that raises the level of physiological or nervous activity in the body.
 Did you ever look at it that way?
 Will you consider that the next time you pour your third cup of the day?

 It is important to realize that the concentration of caffeine varies from place to place as well.
 The difference is due to the coffee beans themselves and how they are subsequently brewed.
 Therefore, the caffeine intake per cup is actually an estimated range.

 Another consideration for you is that caffeine is not just from coffee.
 It can also be present in tea, soda, sports drinks, chocolate and some over the counter medications.
 Just be sure to take a look at labels and know what you are putting into your body.

-So can I drink coffee while I’m pregnant?
+So, can I drink coffee while I’m pregnant?

 The moral of the story is it is up to you.

 There are too many other things that can contribute to negative outcomes in pregnancy to pinpoint it to caffeine being the culprit.
 I personally cut caffeine out of my diet completely during pregnancy because I feel that due to the lack of scientific knowledge out there it is not worth any potential risk.

 Compared to the maternal blood concentration the amount of caffeine that will be in the breast milk is fractional.
 Much like in pregnancy there is little evidence to determine either way if caffeine has negative effects.

-Limit caffeine intake to 200-300mg per day.
+- Limit caffeine intake to 200-300mg per day.

-Recognize other foods and drinks that may contain caffeine other than coffee.
+- Recognize other foods and drinks that may contain caffeine other than coffee.

-Maintain adequate hydration as caffeine can lead to dehydration.
+- Maintain adequate hydration as caffeine can lead to dehydration.

 *resources sited are from UpToDate, an evidence-based clinical decision support resource from Wolters-Kluwer